IBM-Bluemix-Docs/mobilepush/push-compliance.md

 {{site.data.keyword.IBM_notm}} {{site.data.keyword.mobilepushshort}} Service meets the required {{site.data.keyword.IBM_notm}} Controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
 The {{site.data.keyword.mobilepushshort}} Service stores the data in encrypted format at rest, and transmits the data encrypted.

-If you want to send HIPAA regulated information using the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} Service you should not be using Post/message API, since the payload sent over third-party Push providers may not meet regulatory guidelines.
+If you want to send HIPAA regulated information by using the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} Service that you should not be using Post/message API, since the payload sent over third-party Push providers might not meet regulatory guidelines.
 Instead, you can use the following steps where only messageId is sent over third-party Push providers, but the actual sensitive data is downloaded by the client application over a secure (https) transport.

 1. Provision a new instance.
-1. Send a [silent notification](/docs/services/mobilepush?topic=mobile-pushnotification-interactive-notifications#send_silent_notifications_for_ios) using the {{site.data.keyword.mobilepushshort}} Service.
+1. Send a [silent notification](/docs/services/mobilepush?topic=mobile-pushnotification-interactive-notifications#send_silent_notifications_for_ios) by using the {{site.data.keyword.mobilepushshort}} Service.
-1. The {{site.data.keyword.mobilepushshort}} Service sends the notification using the push cloud providers like FCM, APNS.
-By the characteristics of the silent notification alert is not sent as part of the notification.
+1. The {{site.data.keyword.mobilepushshort}} Service sends the notification by using the push cloud providers like FCM, APNS.
+By the characteristics of the silent notification alert are not sent as part of the notification.
-1. Once the device receives notification with the ``message id`` / ``nid`` transmitted, application makes a call to the {{site.data.keyword.mobilepushshort}} Service to receive the notification alert using the ``GET /message/{messageId}``.
+1. Once the device receives notification with the ``message id`` / ``nid`` transmitted, application makes a call to the {{site.data.keyword.mobilepushshort}} Service to receive the notification alert by using the ``GET /message/{messageId}``.

-This helps in achieving transmission of sensitive text content over a secured channel using the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} Service.
+This helps in achieving transmission of sensitive text content over a secured channel by using the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} Service.

 IBM doesn't have Business Associate Agreements (BAA) relation with APNS/FCM.
 {: note}